Tales (video game series): Main series

 Tales of Innocence was the next game released in Japan on the Nintendo DS in 2007.
 A remake of the game, Innocence R was released on the PlayStation Vita in 2012.
 Neither version has been released in the West.
 The first release on seventh-generation consoles, Tales of Vesperia for Xbox 360, was released in Japan and North America in 2008 and in Europe in 2009.
 A Japan-exclusive PlayStation 3 port with updated content was released in 2009, which became available worldwide in 2019 with the remastered Definitive Edition on PlayStation 4, Microsoft Windows, Xbox One and Nintendo Switch.
 Tales of Hearts was released on the Nintendo DS in 2008.
 A remake, Hearts R, was released in 2013 in Japan and 2014 in North America and Europe.

 The twelfth entry, Tales of Graces, released on the Wii in Japan in 2009.
 A PlayStation 3 port, Graces f, was released in 2010 in Japan, and in 2012 in North America and Europe.
 Tales of Xillia, the series' 15th anniversary title, was released in Japan for PlayStation 3 in 2011, and in North America and Europe in 2013.
 Xillias direct sequel and the fourteenth main title, Tales of Xillia 2, was released in 2012 in Japan and 2014 in North America and Europe.
 The series' 20th anniversary title, Tales of Zestiria, was released in January 2015 in Japan and worldwide in October 2015, for PS3, PS4 and PC.
 The sixteenth main title, Tales of Berseria, was released in Japan for PS3 and PS4 in August 2016, and worldwide for PS4 and PC in January 2017.

-Tales of Arise, designed as a departure from series conventions, was originally set to release in 2020 for Windows, PlayStation 4 and Xbox One, but was delayed to September 2021 due to internal issues and the desire to launch the game on PlayStation 5 and Xbox Series X/S.
+Tales of Arise, designed as a departure from series conventions, was originally set to release in 2020 for Windows, PlayStation 4 and Xbox One, but was delayed to September 2021 due to internal issues and the desire to launch the game on PlayStation 5 and Xbox Series X/S as well.
+A story DLC expansion - Tales of Arise - Beyond the Dawn - was released in 2023.
+A Nintendo Switch 2 version with the DLC included was released in May 2026.
+A new entry in the franchise is currently in development, though no name or release window has been announced.